AlexEmashev/angular-crud/Readme.md

 - [x] List remote data in table
 - [x] Write CRUD operations code
+- [x] Add a modal for creating/updating of an item
+- [ ] Add form validation
 - [ ] Split controllers to separate files
 - [ ] Make a provider for actual service REST adressess
-- [ ] Add a modal for creating/updating of an item
+- [ ] Refactor code
 - [ ] Replace new method implementation with actual ajax call